Ancient North Eurasian: Jōmon people

 The Jōmon people, the pre-Neolithic population of Japan, primarily descend from an ancient East Asian lineage but have marginally relevant affinities with the Yana Rhinoceros Horn Site specimen, associated with Ancient North Eurasians (or Ancient North Siberians).
 This indicates gene flow between Ancient North Siberians and the ancestral Jōmon lineage prior to the Jōmon's isolation from other East Eurasians.
 This gene flow is also associated with the introduction of microblade technology to northern Japan.
 According to Bennett et al. (2024), the Basal Asian-like ancestors of the Jōmon interacted with groups that entered Siberia through a northern migration route, thus explaining the Jōmon's affinities with Ancient North Siberians.
 Other studies, however, suggest no evidence for direct ANE-related gene flow into the Jōmon, indicating non-demic diffusion.
 However, the possibility of small non-East Eurasian input is not ruled out.
-Affinities between the Jōmon and ancient West Eurasians is also explained by their shared Denisovan ancestry.
+Other studies found no evidence for ANE-related gene flow.
+According to Yang et al. (2025), whilst the Jōmon have the lowest Denisovan ancestry among East Asians like West Eurasians, it is not attributed to either West Eurasian or Hoabinhian admixture, which are not found in the Jōmon.
+However, the Jōmon most likely inherited their Denisovan ancestry from the same ancestral populations that ANE-related and Tianyuan-related populations inherited their Denisovan ancestry from.
+Other studies suggest that Yana-related admixture is mostly found in Hokkaido Jōmon but clarify that "absolute differences in Yana-related drift among Jōmon and other EASs are modest".